 If the action-adventure genre were a record label, the first two Darksiders games would be ‘Greatest Hits’ albums.
 Vigil Games seemingly collected all their favorite mechanics from games they loved, and then wove an epic saga with The Horsemen of The Apocalypse around these ideas.
-Their games were like the embodiment of flattery through imitation.
+Their games were like the definition of flattery through imitation.

 Now we have finally reached the third installment of this well-beloved franchise with a new adventure, a new post-apocalyptic world to explore, and a new horse… erm woman, named Fury, in the lead.
 True to its name, Darksiders III once again brings back this I.P.’s distinctive blend of environmental puzzle solving and melee combat mechanics, wrapped in the iconic visuals designed by the creator of the series, Joe Madureira.

 Overall, I must disagree with some of the new directions that the Gunfire Games have steered the series into, in particular with raising the difficulty level of the combat and making the hit detection a little too finicky.
 While these changes certainly do not ruin the game, they feel rather unnecessary since the first two entries felt close to perfecting the unmistakable hack-‘n-slash style that only a Darksiders game could provide.

 The tail of the horsemen… and a horsewoman

 In the Darksiders mythos, The Four Horsemen of the Apocalypse are Nephilim – basically what you get when angels and demons Netflix and chill.
 Moreover, they are the enforcers of a sacred balance between earth, heaven and hell.
 It is the duty of the Horsemen to ensure that, when judgment day befalls these three realms, they should all be on equal footing for the final war that will obliterate the universe.